DoTheEvo/Traefik-v2-examples/README.md

 # Traefik v2 </br>guide by examples

-*edit* - discovered caddy as regex proxy, seems super simple in my first try
+*edit* - discovered caddy, seems super simple, [here](https://github.com/DoTheEvo/Caddy-v2-examples) is its guide.

 requirements

 - have docker running somewhere
-- have a domain `whateverblablabla.org`
+- have a domain `blabla.org`
 - use cloudflare to manage DNS of the domain
 - have 80/443 ports open